-Commitment 4 - Decisions not to take enforcement action, or to close a case involving a breach of planning control, will be made by the Development Manager in consultation with the Ward Member(s) where appropriate.
+Commitment 5 - Decisions not to take enforcement action, or to close a case involving a breach of planning control, will be made by the Planning Manager in consultation with the Portfolio Holder and subject to communication with a Town or Parish Council that has expressed an interest in the matter.
 Reasons for these decisions will be recorded in writing.

-Commitment 5 - The Council will only take enforcement action when it is considered expedient to do so.
+Commitment 6 - The Council will only take enforcement action when it is considered expedient to do so.
 In taking formal enforcement action the Council will be prepared to use all the enforcement powers available and commensurate with the seriousness of the breach.

-Commitment 6 - The Council will keep a full and accurate record of its actions and will be clear and precise in specifying breaches and requirements.
+Commitment 7 - The Council will keep a full and accurate record of its actions and will be clear and precise in specifying breaches and requirements.

-${f Commitment}$ 7 - The Council will deal with all users of the Planning Enforcement Service in an honest, responsive and courteous manner and will keep Ward Members and Town and Parish Councils informed .
+Commitment 8 - The Council will deal with all users of the Enforcement and Compliance Service in an honest, responsive and courteous manner and will keep Ward Members and Town and Parish Councils informed.